 Passper for Excel is one of the most popular and powerful tools to recover the opening password and remove restrictions for MS Excel as it guarantees its users that no data will be deleted from the sheets or the workbooks.
-It has amazing features and capabilities to recover the password.
+It has amazing features and capabilities to recover the lost or forgotten password.
 Following are some of the features of Passper for Excel software:

 100% useful to unprotect your Excel sheet and cells.

 It is 100% secure to use Passper as it is the sub-brand of the highly recognized authorized iMyFone.

 It supports all versions of MS Excel including: Excel 2019, 2016, 2013, 2010, 2007, 2003, 2000 and 97.